 My birthday was not at all turning out as I expected.

 It was supposed to be good that year, as I was in the Maldives volunteering for a whale shark monitoring program with the MWSRP.
-But that morning I was confronted with the fact that I really was expected to give up a friendship.
+But that very morning I was suddenly confronted with the fact that I was expected to give up a friendship.

 I pride myself on my friends.
 They are let in with care, and whatever its wax and wane, my friendships are carefully nurtured to stand the test of time.
-And I would cross continents for these friends, when they call for me.
+I would cross continents for my friends, I would come when they call for me.
+Male or female, whether they remain close or distant, they remain my friends across marriage – and sometimes beyond.
+Especially when it comes to my male friends, I pride myself on my trustworthiness and honour.

-But no friend of mine had ever asked me to revoke our friendship before.
+No friend of mine had ever asked me to revoke our friendship before.
 And not because we’d fallen out either.
+But just because of a jealous girlfriend.

 So my birthday that year began with disbelief, and a pall of loss.